-MATH 0320 - Introductory Algebra.
+MATH 0420 - Introductory Algebra.
 The course supports students in developing skills, strategies, and reasoning needed to succeed in mathematics, including communication and appropriate use of technology.
 Topics include the study of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.
 This course is designed for students who plan to take MATH 1314 or MATH 1324.
 This course will not count toward a degree and is not intended for transfer.
-Corequisite of NCBM 0120 may be required based on TSIA scores and degree plan.
-48 lecture hours.
+4 lecture hours each week.